 Chocolate may sound like the perfect cure-all, but as with everything else, you can have too much of a good thing.

 Chocolate is by no means as healthy as fruits or vegetables.
 Chocolate's antioxidants are delivered in a high-calorie, high-fat, fiber-free package.
-Here are some of other dangers that lurk when eating too much of a good thing:
+Here are some of the other dangers that lurk when eating too much of a good thing:

 Chocolate is a source of oxalate.
 Oxalate is a dietary element which inhibits calcium absorption from the gut and increases the elimination of calcium through urination.
 This decreases the body's ability to maintain bones, it may have more of an impact on older adults that have lower bone density.
 In fact, research has shown that in women aged 70 to 85 years, daily chocolate consumption was associated with lower bone density and strength compared to women who did not have daily chocolate.